-If the profile had any consensus structure or reference line annotation that it inherited from your multiple alignment (#=GC SS\cons, #=GC RF annotation in Stockholm files), that information is simply regurgitated as CS or RF annotation lines here.
+If the profile had any consensus structure or reference line annotation that it inherited from your multiple alignment (#=GC SS_cons, #=GC RF annotation in Stockholm files), that information is simply regurgitated as cs or RF annotation lines here.
 The fn3 profile had a consensus structure annotation line.

-The line starting with fn3 is the consensus of the query profile.
-Capital letters represent the most conserved (high information content) positions.
-Dots (.) in this line indicate insertions in the target sequence with respect to the profile.
+The line starting with fn3 is the consensus of the query profile: the residue with the highest emission probability at each position.12 Capital letters represent particularly highly conserved positions.13 Dots (.) in this line indicate insertions in the target sequence with respect to the profile.

 The midline indicates matches between the query profile and target sequence.
-A + indicates positive score, which can be interpreted as "conservative substitution", with respect to what the profile expects at that position.
+A letter indicates an exact match to the profile consensus.
+A + indicates that this residue has a positive log-odds emission score, a "conservative substitution" given what the profile expects at that position.14

-The line starting with 7LESS\DROME is the target sequence.
+The line starting with 7LESS_DROME is the target sequence.
 Dashes (-) in this line indicate deletions in the target sequence with respect to the profile.

 The bottom line represents the posterior probability (essentially the expected accuracy) of each aligned residue.
-A o means o-5%, 1 means 5-15%, and so on; 9 means 85-95%, and a \ means 95-100% posterior probability.
+A o means o-5%, 1 means 5-15%, and so on; 9 means 85-95%, and a means 95-100% posterior probability.
 You can use these posterior probabilities to decide which parts of the alignment are well-determined or not.
-You'll often observe, for example, that expected alignment accuracy degrades around locations of insertion and deletion, which you'd intuitively expect.
-I. Holmes.
-Studies in Probabilistic Sequence Alignment and Evolution.
-PhD thesis, University of Cambridge, 1998 You'll also see expected alignment accuracy degrade at the ends of an alignment - this is because "alignment accuracy" posterior probabilities currently not only includes whether the residue is aligned to one profile position versus others, but also confounded with whether a residue should be considered to be homologous (aligned to the profile somewhere) versus not homologous at all.
+You'll often observe, for example, that expected alignment accuracy